-With passage of the Preventing Sex Trafficking and Strengthening Families Act ("SFA") into law in 2014, there are NO permissible uses of APPLA for any child under 16 years of age, and use of APPLA is limited for youth age 16 and older.
-Courts must ask each youth with a permanency plan of APPLA about their desired permanency outcome, and determine at each permanency review hearing that APPLA is the best permanency plan for the child.
+Special Issue: With passage of the Preventing Sex Trafficking and Strengthening Families Act (SFA) into law in 2014, there are NO permissible uses of APPLA for any child under 16 years of age and use of APPLA is limited for youth age 16 and older.
+Courts must ask each youth with a permanency plan of APPLA about their desired permanency outcome and determine at each permanency review hearing that APPLA is the best permanency plan for the child.
 Texas law also requires courts to document the agency's unsuccessful efforts to achieve a more preferred outcome.
 With passage of SFA, courts must find that APPLA is the best permanency plan.
 Tex.
 Fam.
-Code § 263.3026(b).
+Code § 263.306 (a-1)(5)(I)(ii).